Accelerated core collapse in tidally stripped self-interacting dark matter halos: Calibration

-\sectiontitle{Calibration} In the gravothermal fluid model, the two parameters $C$ and $b$ need to be calibrated against N-body simulations, as they adjust the efficiency of the long mean-free path (LMFP) and short mean-free path (SMFP) heat transfer process, respectively, in Eq.~\eqref{eq:gravothermal}.
+In the gravothermal fluid model, the two parameters $C$ and $b$ need to be calibrated against N-body simulations, as they adjust the efficiency of the LMFP and SMFP heat transfer process, respectively, in Eq.~\eqref{eq:gravothermal}.
 Reference~\cite{Koda:2011yb} matched the collapse time of pure LMFP evolution (i.e., ${\sigma_m}^2 / b \to 0$) to first calibrate $C$ for the case of an initially self-similar solution of an isolated halo.
 The value of $b$ was then decreased from $b=1.38$ to $0.25$ to match the collapse times of self-similar halos with larger values of $\sigma_m$.
 Instead of matching the collapse times, we determine the values of $C$ and $b$ by directly comparing the calculated density profiles after $13~\mathrm{Gyr}$ of evolution against the corresponding profiles of the Pippin halo, generated from a cosmological simulation~\cite{Elbert:2014bma}.